hakikz/mini-folder-create-app-using-php-oop/README.md

 - Just download the file.
 - Extract it.
-- Keep it htdocs/www folder.
-(If using xampp htdocs folder)
+- Keep it inside htdocs/www folder.
+(If you are using xampp then keep it in htdocs folder)
-- Paste the url in web browser.
+- go to the address bar in web browser.
+- type the url where you hosted the file.
+Like localhost/your_folder_name
 - Thats it.